 This seems like a gimme, but you’d be surprised at how much money offices waste buying things at full price.
 Team up with another department or company and head to one of the big box stores to buy plates, napkins, party favors, and so on.
-You’ll spend way less than you would have going to the local party store two hours before the big bash.
+You’ll than you would have going to the local party store two hours before the big bash.

 3. Do Lunch Instead of Dinner